joshbegley/nyt-latest/previous.md

 `A military B-52 bomber crashed explosively after takeoff from Edwards Air Force Base in California on Monday.
 Eight crew members were confirmed dead, Air Force officials said.`\
 https://www.nytimes.com/video/us/100000010970480/air-force-b52-crash-california.html

-**Vance’s Book Tour Begins With a Visit to ‘The View’**\
+**Vance Is Pressed on Epstein, Race and His Boss on ‘The View’**\
-`The vice president is promoting his book about faith and facing questions about his political ambitions and the war with Iran.`\
+`Vice President JD Vance is promoting a new book on faith and facing questions about his own presidential ambitions.`\
 https://www.nytimes.com/2026/06/16/us/politics/jd-vance-view-communion-book.html

 **Trump Gifted German Soccer Jersey at G7 Summit**\